GEM-benchmark/NL-Augmenter/docs/doc.md

 **Evaluating Robustness:** A transformation's potential to act as a robustness tool should be tested via executing [`evaluate.py`](../evaluation) and the corresponding performance should be mentioned in the README.
 Evaluation should only be skipped in case there is no support in the [evaluation_engine](../evaluation).

-**Languages other than English:** We also strongly encourage multilingual perturbations.
+**Languages other than English:** We strongly encourage multilingual perturbations.
 All applicable languages should be specified in the list of “locales”.

 All of the above criteria extend to [filters](../filters) too.